SHAPING OUR FUTURE TOGETHER

 The safeguarding and review service is responsible for quality in practice and monitoring effective delivery of services through robust review arrangements of plans for children who are the most vulnerable in Dudley.
 This includes children from pre birth to care leaver and independence.
 The service has received additional funding to create some innovative new posts which includes specific roles to review post 18 pathway plans along with a participation officer (to help us to engage with and fully understand the voice of the child) with a conference chair for reviewing children in need.
 The focus of improving quality and practice standards for social work intervention is key to driving the very best outcomes for our children.

-This is an exciting time to join the children’s services team in Dudley as the new ‘people’s directorate’ takes shape.
+This is an exciting time to join the children’s services team in Dudley as our new approach takes shape.
 We are looking for people to share their experiences and bring new ideas and energy to the team.